awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent.md

   +  **deployment\-archive**, a directory that contains the contents of the deployment's revision\.
   +  **logs**, a directory that contains a `scripts.log` file\.
 This file lists the output of all scripts specified in the deployment's AppSpec file\.

    If you want to find the folder for a deployment but don't know its deployment ID or deployment group ID, you can use the [AWS CodeDeploy console](https://console.aws.amazon.com/codedeploy) or the AWS CLI to find them\.
-For more information, see [View CodeDeploydeployment details ](deployments-view-details.md)\.
+For more information, see [View CodeDeploy deployment details ](deployments-view-details.md)\.

    The default maximum number of deployments that can be archived in a deployment group is five\.
 When that number is reached, future deployments are archived and the oldest archive is deleted\.
 You can use the **max\_revisions** setting in the CodeDeploy agent configuration file to change the default\.
 For more information, see [CodeDeploy agent configuration reference](reference-agent-configuration.md)\.
 **Note**